 1. Corrected 1099s or W2s

 These forms are sent out to taxpayers by financial institutions (banks & brokerage firms), investment partnerships, employers, and places you have worked for on a self-employed basis.
-The deadline for sending these documents was February 15th this year.
+The deadline for sending these documents was February 15th.
 1099- DIVs had an extended deadline of February 28th.
-The IRS penalizes issuers if they miss the deadline.
+The IRS penalizes issuers if they miss this deadline.
 The issuer may not have complete information in time to make the deadline.
-They will send one out and then send a corrected copy when information is complete.
+If so, they may send one out and then send a corrected copy when information is complete.
 It’s not uncommon for issuers to resend a corrected form months after sending the original.
-Although the corrected form may create only a small change in your tax liability,you still need to file an amended return or you will not match the IRS records.
+Although the corrected form may create only a small change in your tax liability, you still need to file an amended return, or you will not match the IRS records.

 2. Windfalls Received Prior to Filing Deadline

-Sole proprietors, S- Corporation shareholders, or members of a partnership can make pension or profit-sharing contributions for one year with money they receive in the following year.
+Sole proprietors, S- Corporation shareholders, or members of a partnership can make pension or profit-sharing contributions for one year with money they received the following year.
 These contributions can be made up to the filing deadline including extensions.
-You could use a windfall received in 2012 to fully fund these plans for 2011.
+You could use a windfall received in 2018 to fully fund these plans for 2017.
 This would retroactively give you a larger deduction and entitle you to a refund.

 3. Overlooked deductions